FJvdPol/frontend-data/README.md

 It didn't work properly, and [wooorm](https://github.com/wooorm) pointed out that I needed a single entry file to perform browserify on, instead of trying to browserify the complete src folder.
 After browserify was working properly I added babelify to make sure my prototype works in most browsers.

-## To-do
+## To do
-* [ ] Small design tweaks to fix small visual errors and overflows
+- [ ] Small design tweaks to fix small visual errors and overflows
-* [ ] Show somewhere how many books where not located because their city is not in the `data/*.csv` files
+- [ ] Show somewhere how many books where not located because their city is not in the `data/*.csv` files
-* [ ] Adding uglify-js to minify my `static/bundle.js`
+- [ ] Adding uglify-js to minify my `static/bundle.js`
-* [ ] Possibly adding [LocationIQ API](https://locationiq.com/) for looking up coordinates, instead of using static csv files
+- [ ] Possibly adding [LocationIQ API](https://locationiq.com/) for looking up coordinates, instead of using static csv files
-* [ ] Fetch more books from the API
+- [ ] Fetch more books from the API
-* [ ] Rewrite the generating of JSON from responses of the API to resemble [maanlamp](https://github.com/maanlamp)'s structure
+- [ ] Rewrite the generating of JSON from responses of the API to resemble [maanlamp](https://github.com/maanlamp)'s structure

 ## Credits
 *(in no particular order)*
-* [wooorm](https://github.com/wooorm) - Insights on browserify, bar charts instead of pie charts
+- [wooorm](https://github.com/wooorm) - Insights on browserify, bar charts instead of pie charts
-* [mbostock](https://github.com/mbostock) - Examples of pie charts and bar charts by the maker of d3.js himself
+- [mbostock](https://github.com/mbostock) - Examples of pie charts and bar charts by the maker of d3.js himself
-* [chuck grimett](http://www.cagrimmett.com/til/2016/08/19/d3-pie-chart.html) - Making pie charts made easy
+- [chuck grimett](http://www.cagrimmett.com/til/2016/08/19/d3-pie-chart.html) - Making pie charts made easy
-* [denniswegereef](https://github.com/denniswegereef) - Wrote big parts of the api file in this project, was always available to help me.
+- [denniswegereef](https://github.com/denniswegereef) - Wrote big parts of the api file in this project, was always available to help me.
-* [timruiterkamp](https://github.com/timruiterkamp) - Showed me the amazing ways of mapbox.
+- [timruiterkamp](https://github.com/timruiterkamp) - Showed me the amazing ways of mapbox.
 Was also making a project with a map so we were able to help eachoter!
-* [maanlamp](https://github.com/maanlamp) - Provided a nicely sized dataset
+- [maanlamp](https://github.com/maanlamp) - Provided a nicely sized dataset
-* [jorditost](https://github.com/jorditost) - Made awesome examples of combining d3.js with mapbox
+- [jorditost](https://github.com/jorditost) - Made awesome examples of combining d3.js with mapbox